The SaaS marketplace: Technology stack examples to win in 2023By Emily Dyrland

 Christopher finds success by selling her pre-built bundles and then adding other solutions as she learns more about her client’s needs.
 The tiered system she uses has three starter packages to choose from, each of which includes listings and reputation management as a base.
 “We make it so that it’s affordable to everyone.
 The foundation is set and any work we do on top is going to be successful.”

 Marketplace products can go well beyond marketing technologies into financial technologies, human resources, and more.
-There are 12 categories included in the global SMB software tech stack of 2021.
+There are 12 broad categories included in today’s SMB company tech stack: